-The Medium Term Financial Strategy (MTFS) provides a high-level assessment of the financial resources required to deliver West Suffolk's strategic priorities and essential services over the next four years.
-It considers how the councils can provide these resources within the anticipated financial context.
+The Medium Term Financial Strategy (MTFS) provides a high-level assessment of the financial resources required to deliver West Suffolk's strategic priorities and essential services over the next few years.
+It considers how the council can provide these resources within the anticipated financial context.

-Like all local authorities, Forest Heath and St Edmundsbury's MTFS is influenced by national government policy, funding and spending announcements.
-The government's spending plans for 2016-20 have now been announced.
-Highlights include:
+Like all local authorities, West Suffolk's MTFS is influenced by national government policy, funding and spending announcements.
+The government's spending plans continue to evolve, at the time of publication of the MTFS, highlights include: